Funding opportunity

 Scope

 This pilot scheme is designed to support interdisciplinary ideas emerging from the research community outside current disciplinary boundaries.
 We will support projects that transcend, combine or significantly span disciplines, involving different knowledge and methodological spheres.
-This scheme will power innovative conceptual thinking and research, and novel methodological approaches, to ensure UK Research and Innovation (UKRI) supports a rich and diverse array of blue skies and applied research.
+This scheme will power innovative conceptual thinking and research, and novel methodological approaches, to ensure we support a rich and diverse array of blue skies and applied research.

 We know how important existing responsive mode council schemes have been in supporting research and innovation with transformative outcomes for knowledge, economy and society.